feliceferri/Algorithms_DataStructures/Algorithms_DataStructures/Bellman Ford/Readme.txt

 - Allows negative cost edges
 - Doesn't allow negative cost cycles, but it detects them.

+** This code will output the shortest path of all pairs, as its needed for the Stanford Algorithm Specialization

 Context
 - It has to Iterate through each vertice at least once, and if there is no negative cost cycles there will be a moment where the paths costs are not